v-rajagt/IntuneDocs/intune/configuration/wi-fi-profile-shared-key.md

 ms.collection: M365-identity-device-management
 ---
-# Use a custom device profile to create a WiFi profile with a pre-shared key - Intune
+# Use a custom device profile to create a WiFi profile with a pre-shared key in Intune

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-Pre-shared keys (PSK) are typically used to authenticates users in WiFi networks, or wireless LANs.
+Pre-shared keys (PSK) are typically used to authenticate users in WiFi networks, or wireless LANs.
 With Intune, you can create a WiFi profile using a pre-shared key.
 To create the profile, use the **Custom device profiles** feature within Intune.
 This article also includes some examples of how to create an EAP-based Wi-Fi profile.

 > [!IMPORTANT]
->- Using a pre-shared key with Windows 10 causes a remediation error to appear in Intune.
+> - Using a pre-shared key with Windows 10 causes a remediation error to show in Intune.
 When this happens, the Wi-Fi profile is properly assigned to the device, and the profile works as expected.
->- If you export a Wi-Fi profile that includes a pre-shared key, be sure the file is protected.
+> - If you export a Wi-Fi profile that includes a pre-shared key, be sure the file is protected.
 The key is in plain text, so it's your responsibility to protect the key.

 ## Before you begin